robzienert/jsonnetr/example/README.md

 a few local-file imports, as well as a remote HTTP import.
 Running `jsonnetr` will yield the following output.

+The remote HTTP import just includes a `pipelines` key with an empty list.

 ```
 $ jsonnetr spinnaker.jsonnet
 ```